Visiting Fort Edmonton Park and Other Things to Do with Kids in Edmonton, Alberta

 These are each fairly costly and physically-rigorous excursions so we have limited our grandchildren's expectations to "just one of these activities" per our visit.
 Fortunately in Edmonton, as in most large cities, there are loads of inexpensive family fun times to be had.
 Whatever you do, enjoy the time you have together!

 The burgeoning city of Edmonton, Alberta-- provincial capital and the farthest northern city in North America with over a million inhabitants-- started out as a fortified fur trade post.
 What Canadian-schooled adult doesn't remember learning in Social Studies that "Edmonton is the Gateway to the North"?

 Fort Edmonton Park is a re-creation of the original Fort and settlement that grew up around it.
 The Park is described in its brochure as a "living-history museum".
 If you are looking for interactive and hands-on ways of learning, Fort Edmonton Park meets that criteria.
-The historic buildings, costumed interpreters and other animated experiences are open from May until September.
-There is a variety of other programming available year-long.
+The historic buildings, costumed interpreters and other animated experiences are open to the Public from the Long Weekend in May until the end of the Long Weekend in September: May 19th- September 3rd, 2018.
+There is a variety of other privately-arranged programming available year-long.

 Where is the Fort Edmonton Park?